×

 2. Driving on Fumes

-Unless you hate your fuel pump, don’t drive on an empty tank.
+Unless you hate your car, don’t drive on an empty tank.
 It’s not only bad for your anxiety but it doesn’t do your vehicle any favors either—particularly the fuel pump, which needs at least a quarter tank of gas to run correctly.
+When you have a little gas knocking around in the tank, you can forget about dangerous wear and tear, too.

 3. Never Washing It

 We love a sparkling car, but proper washing does so much more than keep vehicles clean.
 To protect paint jobs from rust and harmful outdoor elements, invest in a thorough wash every couple of weeks.
-Try and steer clear of power washing, though.
+(Just try and steer clear of power washing, though.)

 Advertisement